The Complicity Gradient: Five Levels of Compromise

 Ironclad Industries

-The same gradient operates at Ironclad.
-The industry changes; the distribution of guilt does not.
+The same gradient, different industry.
+Cole and others navigate complicity within its structures.
+The product changes; the distribution of guilt does not.

 Helix Biotech